 Challenges with episodic grass-feeders

-Grass-feeding termite species that do not build epigeal mounds and also forage in an episodic fashion, e.g. Hodotermes in Africa and some Tumulitermes species in Australia, are challenging to sample.
+Grass-feeding termite species that do not build epigeal mounds and also forage in an episodic fashion, e.g. Hodotermes in Africa, some Velocitermes and Cornitermes in South America and some Tumulitermes species in Australia, are challenging to sample.
 These species only forage under specific humidity and temperature conditions that can be difficult to predict, making standardised sampling using transects or baiting ineffective.
 Indeed, even though these species can be known to occur in a given region, they are often entirely missed by standardised sampling efforts (Muvengwi et al. 2018a).
 Whether some form of grass baiting can be developed to sample these grass-feeders remains to be investigated, but the episodic nature of their foraging also needs to be considered when attempting to formulate a sampling protocol.
 Alternatively, surveys of foraging holes could be tested for sampling efficacy (e.g. Santos et al. 2016).

 DNA techniques